LemmaEOF/aleph/README.md

     - Block color providers annotated by `@ColorProvider`
   - Block entities, via the `block-entities` entrypoint
     - Block entity renderers annotated by `@Renderer`
-    - **DISCLAIMER**: As of 1.18.2, an interface needed for constructing block entities is package-private.
-      Aleph does not currently provide any solution for this, but may in the future.
   - Enchantments, via the `enchantments` entrypoint
   - Entities, via the `entities` entrypoint
     - Entity renderers annotated by `@Renderer`